 WordPress will automatically update your theme in seconds …

-Repeat the process described above to update all of your out-of-date themes, or use the method described below to bulk upgrade multiple themes at once.
+Repeat the process described above to update all of your outdated themes, or use the method below to bulk upgrade multiple themes.

-Update your theme using the “Updates” page as follows:
+Update your themes via the “Updates” section as shown below:

-To view all themes installed in your website that need updating, click on Dashboard > Updates …
+To view all themes on your website that require updating, click on Dashboard > Updates …

 This opens up the Updates screen.
 Scroll down to the Themes section …

-Check the box next to all the themes you want to update and click on Update Themes to complete the bulk upgrade process …
+Select all the themes you want to update and click on Update Themes to complete the bulk update process …

-WordPress automatically updates all of the selected themes …
+WordPress will automatically update all of your selected themes …

 Congratulations!
-Now you know how to update your WP themes in the WP dashboard.
+Now you know how to update your theme from your admin dashboard.